Cavinti: Barangays

+The rehabilitation of 25 hectares of denuded upland forest along the eastern (Brgy.
+Caliraya) and northern (Brgy.
+Paowin) shores of the Caliraya Watershed in Cavinti was signed in a memorandum of agreement (MOA) between the country's Climate Change Commission (CCC) and the National Power Corporation (Napocor).

 Poblacion

-It is the center of commercial and business activities in Cavinti.
-Almost all of the basic municipal facilities are located in Poblacion including the Municipal Hall, Town Plaza, ABC Multi-Purpose Hall, the Public Market, and many commercial and business establishments.
+Poblacion is the center of commercial and business activities in Cavinti.
+Almost all of the basic municipal facilities are located in Poblacion including the Municipal Hall, Town Plaza, the Public Market, and many commercial and business establishments.
 The Catholic Church (Transfiguration Parish) and Aglipayan Church are also located in Poblacion.

+There are said to be two significant roads in Cavinti's Población: Cailles Street, where the Public Market and many commercial stores and business establishments are located; and Magsaysay Drive, where many commercial establishments are likewise found.

 Demographics

-In the 2020 census, the population of Cavinti was 23,980 people, with a density of sigfig 24,740/203.58.
+In the 2024 census, the population of Cavinti was 24,740 people, with a density of sigfig 24,740/203.58.

-People from Cavinti are being called by nearby towns as "kabintiin".
+People from Cavinti are being called by nearby towns as "Kabintiin".

 Language

-The language spoken in the town is the national language of the country: Filipino language (Tagalog).
+The predominant language spoken in Cavinti is Tagalog.
 The media of instruction in schools are English and Tagalog languages.

 Economy

 Cavinti is primarily an agricultural town.
 At the población, there are only a few commercial establishments which cater to the basic services of the people.

 Sources of income of the people of Cavinti are mainly focused on tourism and agriculture such as palay, bamboo, pandan, copra, coconut, vegetables and fruit trees.
 Piggery and poultry farming are also sources of additional income for the townfolks.
 The business income of the local government primarily comes from CBK Power Plants, Resorts, Hotels and Restaurants and operation of several tourism-related projects.